“Instructions for living a life. Pay attention. Be astonished. Tell about it.”

 Birdability's mission is to share the joys of birding with people who have disabilities and ensure birding is accessible for everybody.
 Birding is truly for everybody regardless of disabilities or health concerns.
 Photo of Birdability founder Virginia Rose by Jeff Patterson

 A list of native plant nurseries for Washington State.
 Asking for native plants by their Latin name ensures your purchasing true natives.
 Planting natives encourages native insects and provides a needed food source for birds, especially those raising young.
 A parent Chickadee requires 6,000-9,000 caterpillars to feed its young before they fledge, all within a 150 foot radius of the nest.
 Planting native plants for caterpillars is one of the best ways to support birds!
 Find native caterpillar friendly plants based on your zip code!

 Doug Tallamy is American entomologist, ecologist and conservationist.
 He is a professor in the Department of Entomology and Wildlife Ecology at the University of Delaware and the author of many papers and books including: Natures Best Hope, Bringing Nature Home and The Nature of Oaks.
 Tallamy lays out simple and inspiring steps to creating native habitat and supporting conservation in our yards.
 Learn more!

 Want to help the birds?
 Here are some simple and essential tips for helping birds this fall and winter.
-Learn about leaf litter, brush piles and why you shouldn't snip those perennial stems and flower heads.
+Learn about leaf litter, brush piles and why you should keep perennial stems and flower heads.

 Did you know there are only 5 steps to creating a Certified Wildlife Habitat?
 It can be easily done in a yard, small apartment balcony, on school grounds or even a natural area at your place of work.